wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 }
 ```

-When the page refreshs, you will see that `currencies.js` is no longer loaded in the network tab until you click the button.
+When the page refreshes, you will see that `currencies.js` is no longer loaded in the network tab until you click the button.

 ![](@attachment/Clipboard_2020-05-28-06-33-44.png) 30:15